MicrosoftDocs/sql-docs/docs/connect/odbc/linux-mac/system-requirements.md

 ## Microsoft ODBC Driver 11 for SQL Server

 * 64-bit UnixODBC 2.3.0 Driver Manager, built for 64-bit SQLLEN/SQLULEN.
-Later versions of the 64-bit UnixODBC Driver Manager are not supported with the ODBC driver on Linux.
+Later versions of the 64-bit UnixODBC Driver Manager aren't supported with the ODBC driver on Linux.
 See [Installing the Driver Manager](../../../connect/odbc/linux-mac/installing-the-driver-manager.md) for more information.

 * ODBC driver for **Red Hat Enterprise Linux 5 (64-bit)** requires the following packages, and can be downloaded here: [Microsoft ODBC Driver 11 for SQL Server - Red Hat Linux](https://go.microsoft.com/fwlink/?LinkId=267321)
   * `glibc`